Frequently Asked Questions

 I have a court appearance/mediation/conference in a few days/next week.
 Can you represent me?

-For your sake, we would want to be as prepared as possible if we were to represent you in any proceedings, and so it’s unlikely that we would be able to appear for you on very short notice.
-However, depending on our wait-list, we may be able to offer you some assistance in preparing you for your appearance on your own, or we may be able to help you obtain an adjournment.
+We would want to be as prepared as possible if we were to represent you in any proceedings, and so it’s unlikely that we would be able to appear on very short notice.
+However, we may be able to offer you some assistance in preparing you for your appearance on your own, or we may be able to help you obtain an adjournment.

 Do you charge for your services?

-We do not charge for the first three hours of legal services, including your consultation at our office.
-After that, we may charge you on a sliding scale ranging from $25-$100 per hour if your income is over the following:
+We do not charge for the first three hours of legal services, which includes your consultation at our office.
+After that, we may charge you on a sliding scale ranging from $25-$100 per hour if your income exceeds our maximum.
+This can be assessed after your initial consultation and before we begin work on your file.

 Who We Help